LearnToDiscover/Basic_Python_dev/episodes/01-getting_started.Rmd

 - Programming is an important skill which is highly applicable to bio-research and medicine.
 - Python is one of the most popular programming language for being general-purpose and high level language.
-- Python requires interpreter for line by line code translation.
+- Python uses an interpreter for line by line code translation.

 ::::::::::::::::::::::::::::::::::::::::::::::::